seveibar/jac-format/README.md

 | friends.0 |      | Stacy | Rufus      |          |
 | friends.1 |      | Paul  | Mr. Fluffs | Whimpers |

 If "\*" are replaced by the smallest index in the path segment that's not already taken.
 There are two appropriate syntaxes, "[\*]" or ".\*".
+For a row, only the path segments in the row are considered (i.e. the header is converted into indicies without any information from the `path` column).

 You can also use the `*` to refer to the last object created matching the prefix preceding the star.
 The example below is equivalent to the two tables above.